danielfrg/mkdocs-jupyter/README.md

 ## Styles

-This extensions includes some CSS styles to make the Notebook look "decent" inside a generic mkdoc theme but in general some extra customization needs to be done to make the Jupyter Notebook based pages look as good and native as the markdown ones.
-This is usually simple CSS tweaks.

-### Material theme
+This extensions includes the Juptyer Lab nbconvert CSS styles and does some changes to make it as generic as possible in order for it to work with a variety of mkdocs themes.
+This is not always possible and the theme we test the most is [mkdocs-material](https://squidfunk.github.io/mkdocs-material).

-For popular the `mkdocs-material` please take a look at their [customization docs](https://squidfunk.github.io/mkdocs-material/customization/#overriding-template-blocks))
+It's possible you might need to do some CSS changes to make it look as good as you want, for example for the material theme take a look at their [customization docs](https://squidfunk.github.io/mkdocs-material/customization/#overriding-template-blocks).

 Create a `main.html` file like: